gensx-inc/gensx/website/home/_posts/wheres_the_graph.md

 ## But what about...?

-Every time I present this approach, someone inevitably asks: "But what about \[complex pattern X\]?
+Every time I present this approach, someone inevitably asks: "But what about [complex pattern X]?
 Surely you need a graph for that!"
+Or better yet: "Why use any framework at all?
+Why not just write plain functions?"

 In practice, we've found that the vast majority of workflows are simple linear chains—perfect for trees.
 A smaller percentage need basic branching, which is trivial with JS conditionals.
 And those complex patterns like cycles?
-They're handled elegantly through components and natural JS control flow like loops and conditionals.
+They're handled elegantly through components and natural JS control flow like loops and recursion.

+As for going framework-free?
+I've been down that road.
+Your "simple script" that calls an LLM grows into thousands of lines of spaghetti code with implicit dependencies everywhere.
+Your teammate changes one function and mysteriously breaks three different workflows.
+Without structure, it becomes nearly impossible to enforce that steps can be easily shared and remain state-free.
+Most developers don't realize they need this discipline until they're knee-deep in technical debt.

+A good framework provides a productive model to share code, components, and steps across a large team and multiple workflows.
+Most frameworks fail here because they rely too heavily on global state—exactly what GenSX avoids with its tree-based component model.
+The framework should come with developer tooling for debugging, tracing, evals, and caching that you'd otherwise have to build yourself or stitch together piece-meal.
+When you're frantically debugging why your agent is hallucinating before a demo, you'll thank yourself for having proper traces and component-level metrics.

 From simple RAG pipelines to complex agentic systems, we've yet to encounter a pattern that this model can't handle with grace.
 The rare edge cases where traditional graphs might shine are easily addressed with standard programming language features.
+The key is choosing a framework that guides you toward good patterns without sacrificing flexibility—one that feels like an extension of the language you're already using, not a fight against it.

 ## Embrace the tree